h-wookie/vault-radar-csv-parser/README.md

 * Built with React, Vite, and TailwindCSS for fast and modern UI
 * Open-source and free to modify

+## Disclaimer

+This project is a personal, community-driven tool and is not an official HashiCorp product.
+It is not affiliated with, endorsed by, or supported by HashiCorp.
+The software is provided “as is,” without warranty of any kind, express or implied.
+Use at your own risk.

 ---

 ## Getting Started